-The Wendron C of E Primary School Protection Procedures and the South West Child Protection Procedures (https://www.proceduresonline.com/swcpp/cornwall_scilly/index.html) will be accessible to staff and adhered to.
+Child Protection Procedures and the South West Child Protection Procedures (www.swcpp.org.uk) will be accessible to staff and adhered to.

 Where appropriate, all children will be taught personal safety skills carefully matched to their level of development and understanding.

-If a member of staff has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc, s/he will immediately report concerns to the appropriate designated person for child protection.
-A clear record of the concern will be completed and referred to social care and / or the police, if necessary.
-Parents will be asked for their consent or informed that a referral is necessary prior to it being made unless doing so is likely to place the child at greater risk of harm.
-A copy of the school's Child Protection Procedures is available on our website and the school office.
+If a member of staff has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc. s/he will immediately report concerns to the appropriate manager/designated person for child protection.
+A clear record of the concern will be completed and referred to social care and/or the Police if necessary.
+Families will be asked for their consent or informed that a referral is necessary prior to it being made unless doing so is likely to place the child at greater risk of harm.
+A copy of the school's Child Protection Procedures is available on request from the Main Office at School.

 If a child becomes distressed or unhappy about being cared for by a particular member of staff, the matter will be looked into and outcomes recorded.
-Parents / carers will be contacted at the earliest opportunity as part of this process in order to reach a resolution.
-Staffing schedules will be altered until the issue (s) are resolved so that the child's needs remain paramount.
+Families will be contacted at the earliest opportunity as part of this process in order to reach a resolution.
+Staffing schedules will be altered until the issue(s) are resolved so that the child's needs remain paramount.
 Further advice will be taken from outside agencies if necessary.
-If a child makes an allegation against a member of staff, all necessary procedures will be followed school's child protection procedures.
-This included referring to the local authority designated officer.